4.29 from 7 votes

 cream cheese cinnamon rolls cooling on a red towel.

-We typically double the recipe you see below and make 10-15 pans at a time to freeze.
+We typically make 8-10 pans at a time to freeze.
 I use these pans, which usually fit 6-7 rolls.
 You can also use rectangular pans if you want bigger servings.

 They thaw and recook beautifully and you'd never know they were made weeks/months ago!
 And, trust me, all of the effort is so worth it - these are insanely delicious.